-FROM YOUR UNDERGRADUATE SCHOOL If your Disability was diagnosed while you were in high school, call or write your district's Special Education Department and request:
+FROM YOUR UNDERGRADUATE SCHOOL If your Disability was diagnosed while you were in undergraduate school, request:

-- 1. Special Education Comprehensive or Psycho-Educational Testing, including educational, intellectual and achievement test results for undergraduate school. - 2.
+- 1. A copy of your last accommodations you received while attending there. - 2.
 A copy of your last Admission, Review and Dismissal (ARD) meeting that describes classroom modifications implemented in your last educational setting.